 Why speed is critical for websites

 There are two basic reasons and one more complex reason why speed is crucial if you want to succeed with your site.
 Basic reasons:

 - The data reason – Your prominence on the search engines is determined, in part, by how fast it loads.

 - The human reason (Part A) – One of the top considerations of anyone who wants to optimize their site should be user experience (UX).
+Waiting for a site to load can make a person feel stuck in the technological vortex.
 Slow load times cause frustration, and that means poor UX and rapid flight from your site to one that won’t feel like it’s wasting the user’s time.
 Put another way, the people visiting your site like feeling control.
-Waiting for a site to load can make a person feel like they are stuck in the technological vortex.

 How to test a live site

 There are numerous tools online to determine the speed of your site in its current setting.
 One of the most reliable ones is through Google.
 Go to Webmaster Tools > Other Resources > PageSpeed Insights.
 You’ll get a score from 1 to 100, along with notes on why your site is slower than it could be and recommendations to optimize it.

 That’s for testing the speed of a live site, though.
 Things get trickier when you want to test the speed of a hosting service before you sign on as a client.
 The below discussion details a customer concerned with speed, along with the tool we recommend to showcase the strong performance of our network.

 Client: Hi, do you guys accept Visa debit cards?